Pediatric Physical Therapy for Plagiocephaly:Guide

 A flat spot on one side of the head of the baby is the most evident sign of plagiocephaly.
 Nonetheless, the other symptoms may be:

-• Face asymmetry: One forehead or ear may be more forward really than the other.
+• Face asymmetry: One forehead or ear may be more forward than the other.

 • Neck tightness: The baby with torticollis will find it hard to move his or her head to one side.